Brixton Local Schools

 Not looking for schools in Brixton?
 See our Schools in Battesea page here

 Brixton has an enviable number of schools judged to be good and outstanding by Ofsted inspectors.
-The Evening Standard has reported that Primary School in Road is so popular that there are rumours of families just outside the catchment area renting flats near the school while they apply for a place and then moving back to their main home.
+The Evening Standard has reported that Sudbourne Primary School on Hayter Road is so popular that there are rumours of families just outside the catchment area renting flats near the school while they apply for a place and then moving back to their main home.

 Other outstanding primary schools in the Brixton area include Jessop in Lowden Road and prior to its conversion to academy status Corpus Christi RC in Trent Road.
 Ofsted says most other primary schools in Brixton are good.

-When it comes to secondary education, the Evelyn Grace Academy in Shakespeare Road is noted for its -designed building that won the prestigious Stirling Prize.
+When it comes to secondary education, the Evelyn Grace Academy in Shakespeare Road is noted for its Zaha Hadid-designed building that won the prestigious Stirling Prize.

 Primary Schools in Brixton

-Below is a list of primary schools in walking distance of Square in Brixton.
+Below is a list of primary schools in walking distance of Windrush Square in Brixton.

 Corpus Christi Catholic Primary School